lmerchant/convert_line_p_to_exchange/Readme.md

 There was a comments column for the 2010 cruise with id 01, and this was skipped.

 Some data files call CTDSAL, CTDXMISS, and CTDFLUOR with different names and units, so account for this when importing columns.
 In the raw concatenated file, the units are included in the column header name.
 These are split out to create the Exchange file.

+Did not rename PAR to CTDPAR because it can cause problems when using JOA.
+That's because JOA searches for pressure by checking if name includes CTDP and unfortunally, CTDPAR would be seen as pressure.
+At a future date, this may change and PAR would be renamed CTDPAR in the exchange files.

   'whpname' : 'CTDPRS' , 'longname':'Pressure:CTD [dbar]', 'units' : 'DBAR'